chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/README.md

 # Automated-Visual-Defect-Detection-Removal-System-for-Tablets

 The system uses machine learning, real-time communication, and embedded systems to perform defect detection and physical removal of defective tablets (specifically DOLO-650).
-This project demonstrates a prototype for integration of computer vision, microcontroller programming, and mechanical design for a complete automated manufacturing solution.
+This project demonstrates a prototype for the integration of computer vision, microcontroller programming, and mechanical design for a complete automated manufacturing solution.

 ![System Overview](https://github.com/user-attachments/assets/16827f58-5657-4340-a0e0-da4cf24a2ba9 "System Overview")

 I have integrated a custom YOLOv8 model for visual inspection.
-The is designed to detect any defects in tablets moving along a conveyor belt and immediately remove the defective ones using a servo motor controlled by an STM32 microcontroller.
-Established serial communication between the STM32 and a wxWidgets application (to send data from computer computer to STM32 via usb port), allowing for real-time defect logging and management.
+The system is designed to detect any defects in tablets moving along a conveyor belt and immediately remove the defective ones using a servo motor controlled by an STM32-F401RE microcontroller.
+Established serial communication between the microcontroller and a wxWidgets application (to send data from computer to STM32-F401RE via USB port), allowing for real-time defect logging and management.

 #### Video Demo

 ## Technologies Used
 * **Machine Learning**: YOLOv8 (Ultralytics) for building the defect detection model.
-* **Programming Languages**: Python (for ML inference), C++ (Arduino code for STM32), wxWidgets (C++ for GUI and serial communication).
+* **Programming Languages**: Python (for ML inference), C++ (Arduino code for STM32-F401RE microcontroller), wxWidgets (C++ for GUI and serial communication).
-* **Embedded System**: STM32 microcontroller for controlling the servo motor.
+* **Embedded System**: STM32-F401RE microcontroller for controlling the servo motor.
 * **Hardware**:
     * Conveyor system where tablet moves, built with wooden planks, wheels, DC motor, elastic belt...
     * USB camera for real-time image capture